Nikita-Gz/News-Aggregator-with-NLP/README.md

 Django website container <=> PostgreSQL container <=> Airflow containers for aggregation & NLP processes

 How to launch and how to use:
-Project currently has issues on deployment, unfortunately
+Project currently has issues on deployment related to database initialization, unfortunately